rish987/Lean4Less/README.md

 If `--only` is not specified, the translated environment, consisting of the translations of all of the constants in `MOD` + all of its imported modules, is output in the directory `out/` as `.olean` files.
 The output file structure mirrors that of the input, with the addition of an `Init.PatchPrelude` module (imported by `Init.Prelude`) isolating the [translation-specific definitions](patch/PatchTheorems.lean) and their dependencies.

+NOTE: with recent changes to Lean's `.olean` module system, the `.olean` output functionality is currently broken.

 You can run the executable using `lake exe`.
 For instance, to translate the standard library to Lean-, run:
 ```